- What is Organisation Design?

 These are identified as Transformative Mind, Service Heart and Strong Core.
-For each three characteristics are chosen to identify the key traits supporting an effective leader.
-Note: this framework can be used, according to authors, to define specific company based Leadership Models.
+For every three characteristics are chosen to identify the key traits supporting an effective leader.
+Note: This framework can be used, according to the authors, to define specific company based Leadership Models.

 Authentic Leadership in Virtual Organisations

 In the wake of the Covid-19 pandemic, CapGemini has pushed forward the idea of a specific leadership to sustain organisations that become virtual during the lockdown.
 This is based on research developed by Capgemini Research Institute in March 2020 (Capgemini Research Institute, 2020) that looked at the necessary elements to sustain a virtual organisation.

 The suggested model looks at two focus capability areas: Mobilisation and Facilitation.
 These are very much related to digital skills that can support a Virtual and Remote Organisation Maturity, but also overall help in a specific situation such as the lockdown moment.